iAmShorty/mpos-eggdrop-tcl/README.md

 * Easy Setup
 * Support for multiple Pools
 * Easy add Pools on the fly
+* Enable/Disable Pools on the fly
+* All Pool related Settings can be set on the fly and without rehashing the Bot
 * Show registered Pools on channel
 * Advertise Pools in Channel at a given timeframe
 * Get Userbalance